Archive for the ‘Rewards’ Category

 The Sixes System Pt 2: Education, Abilities, and Tools

-This entry is part 3 in the series The Sixes System
+This entry is part 3 of 9 in the series The Sixes System

 0. Fundamentals (repeated for all posts:) — The Sixes System has been used in my Dr Who campaign since September 2014, and has just come to a successful conclusion. — Characters are constructed using a point-buy methodology with NPCs generatable using die rolls for speed. — Success or Failure on tasks is determined by adding dice […]